 For that reason, it is advisable to have a legal representative on your side who can gather the evidence required for a pavement accident claim and try to counter any objections by presenting a strong case on your behalf.

-If you’ve tripped and fell on an uneven pavement and are considering suing the council for compensation, please contact us today for a free consultation with a personal injury solicitor.
+If you’ve tripped on an uneven pavement and are considering suing the council after a fall for compensation, please contact us today for a free consultation with a personal injury solicitor.

 Updated 26th July 2021.